alfhanDev/Python-Learning/notes/python-output.md

 ## Mix Text and Numbers

-You can combine text and numbers in one print() call by separating them with commas.
+You can combine text and numbers in one output by separating them with commas.

-Example:
+### Example:

     print("I am", 35, "years old.")